Course Catalog

 PREREQUISITE: Geometry R

-This one-year course is the third course in the NYS Math Advanced Regents Diploma Curriculum.
+This one year course is the third course in the NYS Math Advanced Regents Diploma Curriculum.
 Topics include rational expressions, rational, irrational and complex numbers, quadratic equations and functions, sequences and series, relations and functions, exponents and exponential functions, logarithms, trigonometry, trigonometric graphs, statistics and probability.
 It is expected that student enrolled in this course have reached proficiency on the Algebra 1 or Geometry Regents Exam.
 Students will take the NYS Common Core Algebra 2 Regents exam to complete the course.

 1 Year, 1 Credit